jonnonz1/nz-statute-book/acts/public/2013/financial-markets-conduct-act-2013.md

   (c) the service is a prescribed exempt service.

 ### 390 When providers of other market services may be licensed
-(1) In addition, a person may hold a market services licence to act as a provider of prescribed intermediary services (for example, a person-to-person lending intermediary or a crowd funding intermediary if prescribed by regulations).
+(1) In addition, a person may hold a market services licence— (a) to act as a provider of prescribed intermediary services (for example, a person-to-person lending intermediary or a crowd funding intermediary if prescribed by regulations); or
+  (b) to act as an administrator of a financial benchmark.
 (2) See clause 6 of Schedule 1 for exclusions for offers through licensed intermediaries and subparts 4 and 5 of this Part for other provisions that may govern these services.

 ### 391 Prohibitions on holding out